Age-Defying Running: Proven Strategies and Smart Coaching for Older Runners

 Ready to try it?

-Happy running!
-If you feel inspired, start with the “Age‑Defying Interval” workout below – a short, adaptable session that will show you the power of personalised zones and adaptive feedback.
-Grab a friend, set your personalised zones, and let the next few weeks be a celebration of what your body can still achieve.
+Keep running!
+If this resonates, begin with the “Age-Defying Interval” workout below – a short, adjustable session that demonstrates the power of personalised zones and live feedback.
+Grab a training partner, set your personalised zones, and spend the next few weeks celebrating what your body can achieve.

 - Warm-up: 1 mi easy (Zone 1) – focus on relaxed breathing.